A new asymptotic enumeration technique: the Lovasz Local Lemma: Lov asz Local Lemma with negative dependency graphs

 We move one step further and show some general and some specific {\em upper bounds} for the event estimated by the Lov\'asz Local Lemma, and show that for large classes of problems the upper bound is asymptotically equal to the lower bound.
-These results apply to the permutation enumeration problems in \cite{soda}, and to enumeration problems for regular graphs.
-The asymptotic enumeration results that we prove are not new---with one exception---and typically do not give the largest known range of the asymptotic formula, but are nontrivial results and often more recent than the Lov\'asz Local lemma itself.
-They come out from our framework elementarily, and the lower bounds even easily.
+These results apply to the permutation enumeration problems in \cite{soda}, and to enumeration problems of regular graphs.
+Many asymptotic enumeration results that we prove are not new and typically do not give the largest known valid range of the asymptotic formula, but are nontrivial results and often more recent than the Lov\'asz Local Lemma itself.
+They come out from our framework elementarily, and even easily.

-In a forthcoming paper we will extend our negative dependency graph con\-struction to matchings in complete $r$-uniform hypergraphs and will apply this result to hypergraph enumeration.
+The strength of the framework is shown by a new result: enumeration of graphs by degree sequence and girth, under mild condititions for the degree sequence.
+We also provide an analogous enumeration result for bipartite degree sequence and girth.
+Although they are special cases, we prove the results for regular graphs first, as they simplify the explanation for more general degree sequences.

+There is literature on some improvements on the Lov\'asz Local Lemma using methods of statistical physics, e.g. \cite{scott}, \cite{procacci}, that we do not touch upon this paper, as they are difficult to use and the improvement would be tiny, if present at all, in a resulting asymptotic formula.

 As another application, we revisit a classic of the probabilistic method: Erd\H os' proof to the existence of graphs with arbitrary large girth and chromatic number \cite{erdoscan}.
-We show that in a wide range the degree sequence of this graph can be prescribed as well, without requiring much bigger graphs.
+We show that if the degree sequence satisfies some mild conditions, almost all graphs with this degree sequence and prescribed girth have high chromatic number.